LukasBommes/PV-Hawk/README.md

 ### Drone and camera model

-We used a DJI matrice V200 drone with a [DJI Zenmuse XT2](https://www.dji.com/de/zenmuse-xt2) thermal camera (variant with 13 millimeter focal length) for the development of PV Mapper.
-We recommed using the same camera as compatibility with other camera models can not be guaranteed at the current development stage of the PV Mapper project.
+We used a DJI matrice V200 drone with a [DJI Zenmuse XT2](https://www.dji.com/de/zenmuse-xt2) thermal camera (variant with 13 millimeter focal length) for the development of PV Drone Inspect.
+We recommed using the same camera as compatibility with other camera models can not be guaranteed at the current development stage of PV Drone Inspect.

 If you still want to use a different camera model please read [Using a different camera model](#using-a-different-camera-model-optional).